Good Practices for Enterprise Integrations over the Azure Service Bus

 Having performant message processors ensures your integrations run smoothly and can withstand traffic spikes without your topics getting full.
 Here are some tips that can increase performance dramatically:

 Use AMQP and avoid HTTP polling.
 This should be the default if you’re using the new .NET Standard Service Bus Client library, you can read about the benefits here.
-Also be careful to not use the old library – most of the documentation around still point to that.
+Don’t use the old library – most of the documentation around still point to that.

 Use the asynchronous callback-based message pump API.
 Sending/receiving messages to/from the message broker is an inherently IO based asynchronous operation – you shouldn’t hold up threads for them.